subdiff/subdiff.org/content/blog/2021/window-kindergarten.md

 Seen as part of the window tree, they are *siblings* of the window they are *transient for*.

-:img-cap{src="assets/2021-02-19-transient.png" cap='Dialog as a transient window for the Kate window.'}
+:img-cap{src="assets/2021-02-19-transient.png" cap='Dialog as a transient window for the Kate window.' effect='shadow'}

 Typical examples of such are dialog windows, shown when your application asks you if you *really* want to do what you just tried to do.